ryankerbyIT/Myblog/_posts/2024-10-06-mastering-cloud-native-deployments-azure-container-apps.md

 8. **Microsoft Learn Modules:**
    Explore more in-depth guides and hands-on tutorials: [https://learn.microsoft.com/en-us/training/](https://learn.microsoft.com/en-us/training/)

-> **Note:** Refer to the official Azure documentation for the latest information, best practices, and updates related to Azure Container Apps and other Azure services.{:.prompt-warning}
+> **Note:** Refer to the official Azure documentation for the latest information, best practices, and updates related to Azure Container Apps and other Azure services.
+{:.prompt-warning}